ctoec/ece-reporter-support/index.markdown

 The Office of Early Childhood (OEC) is excited to announce the launch of our new data collection tool — ECE Reporter.
 This page will give you a quick overview of what the tool does and how it works, along with relevant links to our detailed help section.

-> **Make sure to upload your data by March 5, 2021** Right now, we need all providers to use ECE Reporter to upload their program’s child enrollment data from July 1 to December 31, 2020.
+> **Make sure to upload your data by March 8, 2021** Right now, we need all providers to use ECE Reporter to upload their program’s child enrollment data from July 1 to December 31, 2020.
 See how to prepare your enrollment data file in [this guide](/prepare-your-data/).
-The deadline for submitting this data is March 5, 2021.
+The deadline for submitting this data is March 8, 2021.
+(Note that we've moved the deadline from March 5th to March 8th.)

 ---